 8.2.6 Procedures

+8.2.6.1 Connectivity check procedures for UDP

 When the "Send Connectivity Check" (scc) signal is sent, the MGC should initiate the STUN continuity check procedures as outlined in clause 7 of [IETF RFC 5245].
 As the ICE agent functionality is split between a MGC and MG and the MG is responsible for sending the connectivity checks, the agent role (controlled or controlling, see clause 5.2 of [IETF RFC 5245]) should be provided.
 In order for the MGC to obtain the result of the connectivity check, it shall set the "Connectivity Check Result" (ccr) event.

 The usage of the "Send Connectivity Check" signal shall clear the results of any previous connectivity checking on the Termination/Stream.